adalessio84/CircuitPython-1/README.md

 number of interupts o nthe srial monitor.
 It was a bit difficult to not get it to just print out random interupt numbers.

+In this assignment we used an ultrasonic sensor in order to change the RGB led light on the metro bored from red to green while, displaying all the colors in between the too like, blu, teal, purple, etc.